Sandra Lee Spieler · Resume

 - Let the Bird of Earth Fly, St. Peter, MN, / ceremony for international theatre festival, The Gathering, 1981.

-- Arts Parade, For opening of education wing, Walker Art Center, Minneapolis, MN, 1984.
+- Arts Parade Walker Arts Center, for opening of education wing, Minneapolis, MN, 1984.

 - Gala Opening for Civic and Convention Hall, Lima, OH, 1984.